 Drum Brake Working Principle:

-Two-wheeler such as scooters, commuter bikes, three wheeler including auto-rickshaws widely use Drum Brake system for braking.
+Two-wheelers such as scooters, commuter bikes, three-wheelers including auto-rickshaws widely use Drum Brake system for braking.
 This type of brake system is used on the rear wheels of most hatchback cars, entry-level sedans & MUVs.
-It is also widely used on both front & rear wheels of trucks, buses and other commercial vehicles in combination with hydraulic / pneumatic (either air-pressure or vacuum) brake actuating systems.
+It is also widely used on both front & rear wheels of trucks, buses and other commercial vehicles in combination with hydraulic/pneumatic (either air-pressure or vacuum) brake actuating systems.

 This system is also known as the ‘Internal Expanding Shoe Type’ brake system.
 This type of brake got its name from the drum structure of cylindrical-shape.
 Inside this drum, the parts of the conventional drum-brake system are housed.
 Hence, the name.